 For instance, if the Dog were conditioned to attack people and other pets because of being mistreated, you would feed it tasty treats before training sessions (to make him more comfortable around people).

 You can also use a shock collar to make your dog bark or bite the toy you’re holding in your hand.

 This will help him associate aggression with the neck of the collar, which would then later prevent him from biting people or pets.

-Dealing with a dog that has been conditioned to attack people and other pets is probably not easy, especially if you have tried all the above methods but with no success.
+Dealing with a dog conditioned to attack people and other pets is probably not easy, especially if you have tried all the above methods but with no success.

 Remember that it’s important to note any warning signs before taking action, such as growling or barking, because a dog may become aggressive without any warning signs beforehand.

-While some dogs may bark or bite without any warning signs occurring beforehand, others may start acting aggressively only when they’re approached by strangers or get a little too close to people or other pets.
+While some dogs may bark or bite without any warning signs, others may act aggressively only when they’re approached by strangers or get a little too close to people or other pets.